tilt-dev/tilt.build/blog/_posts/2019-08-15-why-does-kubernetes-development-suck.md

 There’s a great set of observability tools I can use that help with this in production, but I don’t want to be running them locally.
 Sometimes I can’t afford the resources--my laptop is rather constrained.
 And while those tools are each excellent in their niche, I’d rather have one tool that makes it easy to do common tasks.
 In other words, I should always be able to start my debugging in one window.
 Some problems may be so unique or special that I end up going to other tools to resolve them, but I can’t be having to tab through twelve windows just to check for one problem.

 I explore this problem in a different [blog post](https://blog.tilt.dev/2019/06/06/observability-doesnt-work-in-dev.html), and I think Tilt solves this well especially now that it includes Kubernetes events alongside pod logs.
-The aforementioned Kubebox is another great option.
+The aforementioned [Kubebox](https://github.com/astefanutti/kubebox) and [garden](https://garden.io/) are two other great options.

 ## Conclusion